saveourtool/diktat/info/guide/guide-chapter-3.md

 ### <a name="c3.3"></a> 3.3 Indentation
 ### <a name="r3.3.1"></a>Rule 3.3.1: Use spaces for indentation.
 Each indentation equals four spaces.

-Only spaces are permitted for indentation, and each indentation should equal `4 spaces` (tabs are not permitted) (???).
+Only spaces are permitted for indentation, and each indentation should equal `four spaces` (tabs are not permitted).
 If you prefer using tabs, simply configure them to automatically change to spaces in your IDE.
 These code blocks should be indented if they are placed on the new line, and the following conditions are met:
 -	The code block is placed immediately after an opening brace